 Since ketones change quite a bit, much like blood sugar, it is important to check levels of ketosis as they are impacted by food and exercise, ideally three to five times per day.
 Urine strips are the least expensive but least accurate.
 For accuracy, blood ketone meters or a clinically-backed breath ketone device are often the best bet.

 Is the keto diet safe?

-Studies show that low-carbohydrate diets can be a safe and effective way for people diagnosed with Type 2 diabetes or prediabetes for normalizing hemoglobin levels, reducing the risk of hypoglycemia and assisting in weight loss.
+Studies show that low-carbohydrate diets can be a safe and effective way for people diagnosed with Type 2 diabetes or prediabetes to normalize hemoglobin levels, reduce the risk of hypoglycemia and boost weight loss.

 Ketogenic diets, however, are not for everyone and should be avoided by children and teens, people with Type 1 diabetes, pregnant people and individuals with disorders of the kidneys, gall bladder, pancreas and liver.
 Talking with your physician first and working with a registered dietitian are recommended before starting on the ketogenic diet to reduce risks and improve short-term and long-term success for weight loss and overall health.